cloftus96/Synthetic-Data-Generation/README.md

 not only will the sleep times be off due to updates, but the executable file will just load the launcher, which will not work.
-- This project uses Python scripts.
-The python 3.7 interpreter must be installed on the system in order for the the main script in this project to run.
 - Before running this project, run the game Arma 3 once beforehand, and ensure two things:
     - all necessary licenses have been accepted.